MicrosoftDocs/iis-docs/iis/web-hosting/joining-the-web-hosting-gallery/generate-a-profile-xml-file.md

 ---
-title: "Generate a Profile XML File | Microsoft Docs"
+title: "Generate a Profile XML File"
 author: bilalaslam
-description: "Generate a Profile XML File When a user signs up for an account, your welcome email should contain an attachment containing account settings (also known as a..." ms.author: iiscontent
+description: "Generate a Profile XML File When a user signs up for an account, your welcome email should contain an attachment containing account settings (also known as a..." ms.date: 11/02/2010 ms.assetid: e0a83e33-4d4f-448b-a85b-caa7289ced0f msc.legacyurl: /learn/web-hosting/joining-the-web-hosting-gallery/generate-a-profile-xml-file msc.type: authoredcontent
-manager: soshir
-ms.date: 11/02/2010
-ms.topic: article
-ms.assetid: e0a83e33-4d4f-448b-a85b-caa7289ced0f
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/joining-the-web-hosting-gallery/generate-a-profile-xml-file
-msc.type: authoredcontent
 ---